parnamondal/Google_Hashcode_21/README.md

 * _Final Round_

-### My Team's Story
+### My Team's Story :
-I participated this year 2021 along with 2 of my friends , we also parcticed well the previous year question papers .
-The whole journey was quite productive and full of new learnings .
+I participated this year 2021 along with 2 of my friends , we also practiced well the previous year question papers . \n The whole journey was quite productive and full of new learnings .
 We were able to acheive a World Rank of 5246 with our Rank in India being 1692 .

 ### Here are some of snapshots of our submissions :

 ![Alt Text](Correct_Submissions.jpg)

 ![Alt Text](Total_Submissions_Points.jpg)